carbon-language/carbon-lang/lldb/docs/resources/contributing.rst

 authoring and uploading a patch.
 LLDB differs from the LLVM Developer Policy in the following respects.

-Test infrastructure.
-It is still important to submit tests with your patches, but LLDB uses a different system for tests.
-Refer to the `lldb/test` folder on disk for examples of how to write tests.
+ - **Test infrastructure**: Like LLVM it is  important to submit tests with your patches, but note that LLDB uses a different system for tests.
+Refer to the `test documentation <test.html>`_ for more details and the `lldb/test` folder on disk for examples.

+ - **Coding Style**: LLDB's code style differs from LLVM's coding style.
+   Unfortunately there is no document describing the different.
+Please be consistent with the existing code.

 For anything not explicitly listed here, assume that LLDB follows the LLVM policy.